-After sailing, Cecil recalled that mail call was
+Cecil recalled that mail call was held as the

-held as the ship they were on passed under the
+ship they were on passed under the Golden Gate

-Golden Gate Bridge.
-He got his letters and
+Bridge.
+He got his letters and made his

-made his way to the railing.
-No sooner
+way to the railing.
+No sooner than he got

-seasick.
-After the members of the battalion got over their
+After the members of the battalion got over

 Cecil was working in the kitchen at that time.
 He and the other cooks had just finished preparing lunch and preparing to serve it.
 He recalled looking up and seeing a lot of planes approaching.
 Having heard the rumor that Clark Field was going to be reinforced he thought nothing about the planes approaching the airfield.
 He and the other men got up and began counting the planes.

 It was at this time that bombs began falling from the planes.
 Cecil like the other men dove into a ditch.
 During the attack, Cecil stood up to see what was happening.
 He watched the trees exploding from the Japanese bullets.
 Capt.
 Havelock Nelson seeing Cecil standing up yelled at him to take cover.